jaywalked78/IntelliChunk/README.md

 **Smart Semantic Processing for RAG Systems**

-Adaptive content processor that intelligently chunks diverse data sources—screen recordings, articles, and structured documents—based on semantic meaning.
-Seamlessly integrates with Airtable, n8n workflows, and image servers to prepare optimized content for retrieval and AI-powered generation.
+Adaptive content processor that intelligently chunks diverse data sources based on semantic meaning.
+Currently optimized for processing screen recording frame metadata, IntelliChunk is being expanded to handle articles, structured documents, social media content, and more.
+It seamlessly integrates with n8n workflows and image servers to prepare optimized content for retrieval and AI-powered generation.

 ## System Architecture

-IntelliChunk consists of three fully operational, independent tools that work together:

-### 1. OCR Processing Tool

-A comprehensive OCR system that:
-- Processes screen recording frames to extract text
-- Integrates directly with Airtable for storage and organization
-- Works with n8n for automation workflows
-- Handles batch processing of frame images
+IntelliChunk focuses on semantic chunking and integration.
+For screen recording processing, it's designed to work alongside a dedicated OCR system:

-### 2. Semantic Chunker
+### 1. Semantic Chunker (This Repository)

 A specialized text processing system that:
+- Takes input text (currently optimized for frame metadata)
-- Divides extracted text into semantic chunks for optimal retrieval
+- Divides text into semantic chunks for optimal retrieval
 - Organizes chunks with proper metadata and references
 - Prepares data for embedding generation
 - Sends structured data via webhooks to other systems

-### 3. Integration with Image Server
+### 2. Integration with Image Server (This Repository)

 Seamlessly works with [Lightweight File Hosting Server](https://github.com/jaywalked78/Lightweight-File-Hosting-Server) to:
-- Host frame images via HTTP endpoints
+- Host visual content (like screen frames) via HTTP endpoints
-- Generate accessible URLs for frames
+- Generate accessible URLs for content
-- Provide a consistent interface for image retrieval
+- Provide a consistent interface for media retrieval
 - Enable visual reference alongside text content

-These three components can operate independently but are designed to work together through the integration scripts provided in this repository.
+### 3. OCR Processing Integration (External)

+IntelliChunk integrates with external OCR systems for processing screen recordings.
+For a recommended OCR solution that works well with IntelliChunk, see [**Placeholder for OCR Repo Link - e.g., ScreenScraperOCR**].

 ## Overview

 IntelliChunk processes diverse content to:
-1. Extract meaningful text (using OCR for screen recordings)
+1. Receive input data (currently focused on frame metadata from screen recordings via JSON)
 2. Adaptively chunk text based on semantic meaning and content structure
-3. Generate image URLs for visual content
+3. Generate image URLs for associated visual content (if applicable)
 4. Combine text chunks and image URLs into a unified dataset
 5. Send processed data via webhooks to n8n or other systems

+*Future versions will directly handle various text formats like articles, blog posts, and social media feeds.*

 ## Components

 ### 1. Text Chunker

-The text chunker processes various content formats:
+The text chunker processes input data:
-- Extracts meaningful text from raw data
+- Extracts meaningful text from raw data (e.g., frame metadata JSON)
-- Intelligently chunks text based on content type
+- Intelligently chunks text based on content type (expanding capabilities)
 - Organizes chunks with metadata
 - Sends processed data via webhook

 ### 2. Image Server Integration

 Integrated with [Lightweight File Hosting Server](https://github.com/jaywalked78/Lightweight-File-Hosting-Server) to:
-- Host frame images via HTTP
+- Host image content via HTTP
-- Generate accessible URLs for each frame
+- Generate accessible URLs for each image
 - Combine image URLs with text data

 ## Installation